Part 9 Caregiver Series

 How We Got Here

-Once we started making changes to our daily lives things became less stressful.
-I wasn’t on her like I had been, watching her every little move.
-Instead of moaning and groaning about all the things she could no longer do, I began clapping and cheering at all the things that she could STILL do.
+Once we started making changes to our daily lives things became a lot less stressful.
+I wasn’t watching her every little move ready to correct her at every turn or reminding her of everything that she had forgotten.
+Instead of moaning and groaning about all the things she could no longer do.
+I began clapping and cheering at all the things that she could STILL do.

 Mom didn’t change, that would be impossible.
+She has Alzheimer’s Disease.
 I changed and that made everything else possible.
-I wrote a story about my mother that Mr. DeMarco published on his website.
+I wrote a story about my mother that Mr. DeMarco of The Alzheimer’s Reading Room published on his website.
 MEMORIES-HER MOTHER REMEMBERED 1957, BUT NOT RIGHT NOW.

 I remember getting the email on a Saturday afternoon in the middle of Lowe’s Hardware store.
-I just started bawling!
-You would have thought I had won a Pulitzer prize, and to me, maybe I had.
+I started crying!
+You would have thought it was the Washington Post, but to me it was.
 I showed my husband and texted my Sister-in-law, my Best Friend, my daughter…hell maybe even my plumber!

 I have always loved to write, it is something I have done all of my life.
-It was something that I didn’t share because it was only for me.
+It’s always been something deeply personal and private.
+Besides, I’m a writing slob!
 I have always kept journals everywhere, just not organized dated ones.
 I would write on one page one day and sometimes entirely different books another.

-I am organized in my mind, but nowhere else.
-Who am I kidding, not there either?
+I am organized in my mind.
+Oh, who am I trying to kid, it’s a mess in there too?
 I am constantly losing things, much to the frustration of my OCD husband.
 I would be a mess without his constant need for near perfection.
 We balance each other out I think.
-We make each other crazy and we love it…sorry that’s a whole other post!
+We make each other crazy and we love it…sorry, but that’s a whole other post!

 People wanted to read what I wrote.
 Me!?
 I couldn’t believe it!
 I had somehow found my way to Blogger and started writing there, only because I don’t have a program on my computer for writing.
-I hadn’t had a clue what I was doing, you can tell if you read these comments on his site.
-I didn’t even know what a URL was!
-He had to get it for me and post it.
+I didn’t have a clue what I was doing, you can tell if you read these comments on his site.
+I had no clue what a URL was!
 I looked and felt like such an idiot.
 I also changed one word in my closing statement.
-I decided to go with “rest” instead of “ugly”, I just felt better about it.
-I’ve come a long way in these 7 months and made a lot of changes that I am very proud of.
+I decided to go with “rest” instead of “ugly”, we’ve come a long way from then to now.

 I didn’t need that therapist after all (some may find this debatable) because I found what I really needed… MY VOICE!
 Maybe not the real one, but the one I needed at the time.